parthgiramkar/Machine_Learning/Day24 - Feature_scaling - Standardisation/readme.md

 Under Feature Scaling - which is used to standardise data of indep features(x) into fixed_range

-comes the Standardisation aslo called z-score_normalisation , apply it when u are using - Data is normally distributed , u are using ML algorithms like Logistic Regression, SVM, KNN .
+comes the Standardisation aslo called z-score_normalisation , apply it when u are using - Data is normally distributed , u are using ML algorithms like Logistic Regression, SVM, KNN ,ANN , PCA ,gradient descent .

 Formula -
 z= (x−μ)/σ